paulharter/ddlx/README.md

 The authority over records with lies with their creators but rather than using chains of certs to enforce things like ownership and sharing the central db holds a common set of agreed rules and acts as a trusted proxy between users allowing for much lighter weight evaluation.

+For reads it will provide row and column based filtering based on users roles.

-There will be three flavors of permissions grant that offer different behaviours for partitioned writes:
+For reads there will be three flavors of permissions grant that offer different behaviours for partitioned writes:

 - `soft` These are permissions that are irrevocable in a partitioned system.
 They naturally converge and offer finality of local writes, like a permissions CRDT, but they allow certain kinds of abuse.
 - `hard` These permissions are always re-evaluated by their issuer so all writes made under them are tentative, but they allow strict central enforcement.